aishabaitemirovaothman/capstone_project/README.md

 ## Overview

 Mental health issues is a big problem that is affecting the lives of millions of people around the world at any given moment.
-Problems like anxiety, depression, or bipolar disorder are just a few examples of mental health disorders that can severely damage people's lives if not addressed
+Problems like anxiety, depression, or bipolar disorder are just a few examples of mental health disorders that can severely damage people's lives if not addressed properly.

 ## Business Problem